lenadroid/airflow-azure/article/Airflow-Steps.md

 ### StatsD

 [StatsD](https://github.com/statsd/statsd) is a process that listens for various statistics, such as counters and timers.
 Apache Airflow has a built-in support for StatsD and is using its Python client to expose metrics.
-StatsD received infromation about number of job successes or failures, number of jobs that are in line waiting for execution, and similar coming from Airflow.
+StatsD received information about number of job successes or failures, number of jobs that are in line waiting for execution, and similar coming from Airflow.
 If you're interested in specific types of metrics, take a look at this [page](https://airflow.apache.org/docs/stable/metrics.html).

 Definition of a StatsD deployment is in [`statsd-deployment.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/statsd/statsd-deployment.yaml) file on GitHub.
 Definition of a StatsD service is in [`statsd-service.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/statsd/statsd-service.yaml) file on GitHub.